 DOJ, through training and education, seeks to improve job performance, increase professionalism, and enhance career opportunities in order to conduct its business effectively and efficiently, and to increase equity and inclusion.

-Areas for Training

 Areas of training focus on training for all DOJ staff; all DOJ supervisors and contractors/vendors.